luismalves/AndroidWifiWizard/README.md

 ```

  - Returns boolean, true or false, if device is able to ping the connected WiFi router IP (obtained from DHCP info)
+ - Version 3.1.1+ uses HTTP connection to test if able to connect to router (as ping previous did not work)
  - Unknown errors will still be thrown like all other async functions
  - This is useful for testing to make sure that your Android app is able to connect to the private network after connecting to WiFi
  - This was added for testing the `bindAll` feature to support issues with Android Lollipop+ (API 21+) not routing calls through WiFi if WiFi does not have internet connection [See Android Blog](https://android-developers.googleblog.com/2016/07/connecting-your-app-to-wi-fi-device.html)